vektorprogrammet/vektorprogrammet/README.md

 * ext-xml

 #### How to install the php-dependencies

-Please find the file `php.ini`.
-(On Linux it is located at `/etc/php/version/cli/php.ini`).

-Uncomment all lines with the required PHP-dependencies.

-Example for dependency `mbstring`:

-`;extension=mbstring`       ---> `extension=mbstring`

-To install the PHP-dependencies on Ubuntu
+To install the php-dependencies on Ubuntu
 (Example with Ubuntu as operating system and a php-version of 7.2)
 ```
 sudo apt-get install php7.2-mbstring